FPupillo/Intro_to_data_analysis_in_R/Intro_to_R.md

             -   [Visualising correlations with scatter plots](#visualising-correlations-with-scatter-plots)

+Thanks to Sophie Nolden, who created this file, with the help of Isabelle Ehrlich and Amy Li (Descriptive analysis and plots)

 ## Introduction

 Dear students, In this document, I will provide some tips that are meant